State and Local Policy Database

 Fleet Policies and Composition

-Executive Order 6 of 2012 calls for all new city vehicles to be electric/hybrid, with the exception of police vehicles, and for the entire fleet to be converted by 2025.
-The City of Indianapolis’ provider of public transportation (IndyGo) is in the process of electrifying significant parts of the bus fleet.
-Indianapolis’ fleet is composed of 9% efficient vehicles, including hybrid and battery electric vehicles.
+Executive Order 6 of 2012, which is still in effect, calls for all new city vehicles to be electric/hybrid, with the exception of police vehicles, and for the entire fleet to be converted by 2025.
+The Division of Fleet services has recently conducted an enterprise-wide fleet analysis to begin to prioritize electrification of specific divisions and departments.
+Indianapolis’ fleet is composed of 9.2% efficient vehicles, including hybrid and battery electric vehicles.

 Public Lighting